b-2-r/qubes-zsvpn/README.md

 [INFO] Have fun with your new sys-zsvpn ProxyVM :)
 ```

-Congrats, your ProxyVM (sys-zsvpn) is ready to use.
-To connect any AppVM with your sys-zsvpn ProxyVM you need to go through the following steps.
+Congrats, your ProxyVM (*sys-zsvpn*) is ready to use.
+To connect any AppVM with your *sys-zsvp*n ProxyVM you need to go through the following steps.

 1. Open the **Qubes Settings** of the AppVM you wish to connect.

-2. In the Basic tab, change **Networking** to sys-zsvpn.
+2. In the Basic tab, change **Networking** to *sys-zsvpn*.

 3. Click on **OK**.